peta78/MusicNotes/README.md

 Singer's Youtube: [Whitney Houston](https://www.youtube.com/channel/UC7fzrpTArAqDHuB3Hbmd_CQ)

 Note: F5 (one of the most amazing pop songs, one of the most amazing lyrics, one of the most amazing voices.
 Sang perfectly with full soul ON.
-I don't know who sang background vocal, but hat down as well for that lady...)
+I don't remember names of the background vocalists, but hats down to you ladies as well...)

 Number of concerts attented by me: 0